Jen and Sylvia Soska: American Mary

 Following their first project, the twins wrote American Mary which was shown at Film4 Fright Fest, Toronto After Dark Film Festival and Monster Fest.
 The twins cast Canadian horror star Katharine Isabelle (Ginger Snaps) as Mary Mason, and had special effects created by Masters FX.
 Wanting to be respectful to the body modification community, the sisters hired flesh artist Russ Foxx as a consultant to ensure authenticity.
-American Mary went on to win the Special Jury Award at Fantastic Fest.
+The film was awarded the Special Jury Award at Fantastic Fest.

-Following the success of the film, the twins took to social media with the announcement of an "American Mary" TV Series, stating: "I know a lot of you are excited and curious about an American Mary series, after Rabid we connected with Cronenberg's producers at Prospero who have been champions in developing the series.
+Following the success of the film, the Soskas announced an American Mary television series, writing on social media: "I know a lot of you are excited and curious about an American Mary series, after Rabid we connected with Cronenberg's producers at Prospero who have been champions in developing the series.
 We are currently making a sci-fi thriller called Unseen together with Radar & Film Mode.
 In the meantime, we have been enjoying connecting with fans of the film and hearing what they want to see in the television series version.
 It's always been a passion to explore these characters and their lives more deeply.
 To understand their struggles and see their wins."